truefoundry/cognita/backend/README.md

 4. Set environment variables

 Copy the file .env.example to .env and set the values for the following variables.
 This is assuming we will be using OpenAI for the embeddings and LLM initially.

-Note: To run the indexer job too locally, add `DEBUG_MODE=true` as env

 5. Run the Server